 Cedar Falls is the largest in terms of water volume.
 Spanning over 50 feet, Cedar Falls looks much bigger in person than in pictures.
-From the top, water slides down a massive chunk of sandstone, splits in the middle and then meets up again before plunging into a pool.
+From the top, water slides down a massive chunk of sandstone, splits in the middle, and then meets up again before plunging into a pool.
 This creates a rather unique looking cascade.
-After enjoying this wonder, make your way to the large rocky beach area at the base of the falls for some well-deserved relaxation.
+After enjoying this natural wonder, make your way to the large rocky beach area at the base of the falls for some well-deserved relaxation.

 Big Spring Hollow Falls

 At over 100 feet, Big Spring Hollow Falls is one of the highest, if not the highest, waterfall in the Hocking Hills area.
 It provides a wispy curtain of spray and is at least 10 feet wide.
 Reaching this waterfall is a workout, so come prepared to trek a good distance.
-Visitation of Big Spring Hollow Falls is available only to those with a permit only.
+Visitation of Big Spring Hollow Falls is available only to those with a permit.
 Contact the state park in advance to apply for yours!

 As the name suggests, this waterfall flows under a natural bridge, giving it a unique look.
 Rockbridge Falls only has water flowing occasionally.
 However, the combination of natural features makes it worth a visit.
 The falls and bridge are found in the Rockbridge State Nature Preserve, which is located at the end of Dalton Road.
 If you are arriving by canoe, you can easily pull your canoe to the shore and hike to the falls from the river.
 Be sure to make time for this beautiful waterfall!

-Ash Cave, located in the Hocking Hills State Park, is named for large amounts of ashes that early settlers discovered in the cave.
-The settlers believed that Native Americans used Ash Cave for their shelter and the ashes were from the campfires.
-In addition to the enormous 700 -foot long cave, the Hocking Hills State Park attraction also boasts a stunning waterfall at its center.
-In the winter, visitors travel to Ash Cave to see the breathtaking frozen waterfall.
-It is a perfect day trip for any time of year, and its location near the Inn & Spa at Cedar Falls makes it even more so.
+Ash Cave, located in the Hocking Hills State Park, is named for the large amount of ash that early settlers discovered in the cave.
+The settlers believed that Native Americans used Ash Cave for their shelter and that the ash was from their campfires.
+In addition to the enormous 700 -foot long cave, the natural attraction also boasts a stunning waterfall at its center.
+Ash Cave is especially breathtaking in the winter when the waterfall is completely frozen.
+No matter the time of year, Ash Cave is a perfect day trip from the Inn & Spa at Cedar Falls.